Beyoncé's 'Renaissance' release: What you need to know – KION546

 In 2019 she talked about him during her and her husband Jay-Z’s acceptance speech for Vanguard Award at the 30th Annual GLAAD Media Awards held in Los Angeles.

-She called her Uncle Johnny “the most fabulous gay man I’ve ever known and ever knew” and credited him with helping to raise her and her sister, Solange.
+She called her Uncle Jonny “the most fabulous gay man I’ve ever known and ever knew” and credited him with helping to raise her and her sister, Solange.

 “He lived his truth,” she said emotionally.
 “He was brave and unapologetic during a time when this country wasn’t as accepting.
 Witnessing his battle with HIV was one of the most painful experiences I’ve ever lived.”